Two-level adiabatic transition probability for small avoided crossings generated by tangential intersections

 One of other generalizations is the existence of several avoided crossings.
 Following the classical probability theory, one may think that the transition probability is obtained by multiplying and summing the non-negative ``local transition probability" around each avoided crossing.
 However, as well as other quantum situations, only a complex-valued probability amplitude is associated with each avoided crossing.
 Then the ``total" probability amplitude is given by multiplying and summing them, and the transition probability is its absolute square.
-This phenomenon is treated in \cite{JoMiPf91_01,Wa12_01,WaZe21_01}.
+This phenomenon has been also treated \cite{JoMiPf91_01,Wa12_01,WaZe21_01}.

 This paper is a continuation of the authors' previous works in the viewpoint of dealing with several avoided crossings generated by tangential intersections with different vanishing orders in the non-adiabatic regime.
 Our first result, Theorem~\ref{mainthm}, concerns several tangential avoided crossings in the non-adiabatic regime, that is, $\e\ll h^{m/(m+1)}$ with $m$ the maximum among the avoided crossings.
 It shows that the transition probability is almost one when the number of odd avoided crossings is odd and that it is small of order $\e h^{-m/(m+1)}$ when the number is even.
 The effect of the quantum interference appears in the coefficient of the term of order $\e h^{-m/(m+1)}$.
 In Formula~\eqref{prefactor}, the second term describes the quantum interference while the first term is given by the sum of absolute square of the local transition probability amplitudes.
 In particular, this coefficient vanishes in some cases.
 We also show some concrete models (see Remark~\ref{delta_vanish} and Examples~\ref{2avo} and \ref{3avo}).